Toto35711/latihan-angular/README.md

 - [x] validate input field

 ## Preview
 Of course, the website page won't run well unless you can call my local API.
-So, here I will give some screenshots to a glimpse of what this website page looks like.
+So, here I will give some screenshots to give a glimpse of what this website page looks like.
 ### Home
 ![add](preview/home.png)